 Example.
 At the end of each year a church provides volunteers who work in the church nursery with a $25 gift certificate to a local restaurant in recognition of their selfless services.
 The IRS ruling addressed in this article suggests that the value of these certificates represents taxable income to the volunteers.
 However, since they are not employees, the church is not required to report the amount of the certificates on a W-2 form.
 No Form 1099 is required either, assuming that the volunteers do not receive compensation of $600 or more during the year from the church.
 It will be up to the volunteers to decide how to handle the certificates for tax purposes.

-KEY POINT.
 Churches can avoid having the value of holiday gifts constituting taxable compensation by providing both employees and volunteers with noncash items of nominal amounts rather than cash or cash equivalents.
 Such items include turkeys, hams, gift baskets, and candy.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."
 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.